DrDroidLab/monitoring-mcp-servers/README.md

 ## Configuration

+1. To get started create credentials/secret.yaml file with connections and corresponding credentials.
+Secret format for different connections can be referenced from credentials/credentials_template.yaml.

-Identify the auth token needed for the authenticating http calls between doctor droid platform and agent by visiting [site](https://playbooks.drdroid.io/api-keys) Once auth token is available, you can set the env var as:
+2. Identify the auth token needed for the authenticating http calls between doctor droid platform and agent by visiting [site](https://playbooks.drdroid.io/api-keys) Once auth token is available, you can set the env var as:

 ```shell
 DRD_CLOUD_API_TOKEN=<API_TOKEN> docker-compose -f agent.docker-compose.yml up
 ```

-To get started create populate credentials/secret.yaml file with connections and corresponding credentials.
-Secret format for different connections can be referenced in credentials/credentials_template.yaml.

 ## Support